 - You may end up looking better to potential employers.

 - You may qualify for lower interest rates on credit cards and loans.

 - You can spend more with a higher credit card limit.

-Knowing the five C’s of credit gives consumers the financial knowledge they need to improve credit scores.
-Working to improve your credit can make your life significantly more manageable because you end up getting better deals on financial exchanges.
+Working to improve your credit can make your life significantly more manageable because you get better deals on financial exchanges.

 FICO is one of the most commonly used credit scoring models.
 Here is how FICO defines credit score ranges:

 A borrower has good credit if their score is higher than 670 points.
 But if your score is lower than 670, then you have fair or poor credit.
 These two credit score ranges are not viewed kindly by most lenders.
 But you can work on improving your credit by taking specific financial actions.